NikolasTh90/private_tutoring_website/README.md

 ```
 If you do not specify ip or port, the default values are 127.0.0.1:8000
 Access the website in your browser at `127.0.0.1:8000/` or your specified ip.
+The email and password to login as admin at `<domain-name>/admin` is epl343@ucy.ac.cy 123456789

 ## Functions available per actor